 Viewers will want to see you clearly so avoid dimly lit spaces.
 Twitch is all about engaging with your audience, so don’t hide away - step into the spotlight!

 Choose your categories

-Before you go live you can choose ‘categories’ for your stream, which help viewers find the kind content they’re looking for more easily.
+Before you go live you can choose ‘categories’ for your stream, which helps viewers find the kind of content they’re looking for more easily.
 Choose the categories that suit your stream to make sure you’re discovered by the right people.